DOPADAILY/dopadaily/EMAIL_NOTIFICATIONS_SETUP.md

       </a>
     </div>
     <div class="footer">
-      <p>You're receiving this because you created a reminder in Calm Focus</p>
+      <p>You're receiving this because you created a reminder in Dopadaily</p>
       <p><a href="https://yourapp.com/settings">Manage notification preferences</a></p>
     </div>
   </div>